ScR Primary Transition Trend

 - This stacked column chart displays the top 5 primary transition schools trend for the selected primary school.

-- 10 years of historical data will eventually be included, however the earliest year displayed is 2011.
-This is due to unavailability of high-quality data prior to this year.
+- 10 years of historical data will eventually be included, however, the earliest year displayed is 2011.
+This is due to the unavailability of high-quality data prior to this year.